mariakang/AP-Assignment-2-AdaShip/README.md

 Care was taken to design a user interface which would be intuitive, easy and satisfying to use.
 This involved making instructions as clear as possible (for example by including sample input or 'greying out' placed boats), minimising the number of required interactions or key presses (for example by using 'Enter' for likely defaults), and trying to make the rendered boards aestheitcally pleasing (for example using colours).

-As mentioned above, some predictable user errors (such as case) are silently corrected so as to spare the user from doing any extra work.
+As mentioned above, some predictable user errors (such as case) are silently corrected so as to spare the user from doing any unnecessary extra work.

 ### 3.3.
 Project Highlights